mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: Experiments

 \subsection{Implementation Details}

-\textbf{Architecture}: We use the BLIP-2 Flan-T5-XL checkpoint to initialize the ViT (EVA CLIP ViT-g/14 \citep{fang_eva_2022}) and Q-Former.
-For the multilingual LLM, we experiment with mT0-XL \citep{muennighoff_crosslingual_2022}, an instruction-tuned version of mT5-XL \citep{xue_mt5_2021}.
-We use 8-bit quantization \citep{dettmers_llmint8_2022} for the LLM.
-LoRA weights after the instruction training are merged into the LLM before finetuning with new LoRA weights\footnote{Due to the 8-bit quantization, results after merging are not identical but this causes only negligible changes.}.
-We use the HuggingFace Transformers \citep{wolf-etal-2020-transformers} and PEFT\footnote{https://github.com/huggingface/peft} libraries for model implementation and LoRA, respectively.
+\textbf{Architecture}: We initialize the mBLIP's ViT (EVA CLIP ViT-g/14 \citep{fang_eva_2022}) and Q-Former with the BLIP-2 Flan-T5-XL checkpoint.
+For the multilingual LLM, we experiment with mT0-XL and BLOOMZ-7B \citep{muennighoff_crosslingual_2022}, the instruction-tuned versions of mT5-XL \citep{xue_mt5_2021} and BLOOM-7B \citep{scao_bloom_2022}.
+We use 8/4-bit quantization \citep{dettmers_llmint8_2022,dettmers_qlora_2023}.

-\textbf{Training}: We use AdamW \citep{loshchilov_decoupled_2019} with weight decay 0.1, learning rate 5-e5, 1000 warm-up steps before a cosine decay, batch size 128 (accomplished with gradient accumulation and checkpointing), and max. target sequence length 128.
-For LoRA, which we apply to \textit{all} LLM matrices and not just the query and value matrices, we set $r=8, \alpha=16$ and use dropout with the $0.05$ rate.
-We train on the re-alignment task mixture for 60k steps (2 epochs).
-The total duration of training is 3 days, on 4 consumer-grade NVIDIA RTX 3090 cards.
+\textbf{Warmup}: Similar to \citet{zhang_transfer_2023,liu_visual_2023}, we first train only the linear projection between the Q-Former and LLM. with 1M captions.

-\textbf{Warmup}: Similar to \citet{zhang_transfer_2023}, we use a short warmup step before the instruction training where we optimize only the linear projection between Q-Former and LLM.
-We use 1M captions to train for 8k steps with a learning rate of 5e-3 (and otherwise the same hyperparameters).
+\textbf{Re-Alignment Training}: We train on the re-alignment task mixture for 80k steps (2 epochs), which takes 4 days (mT0) and 6 days (BLOOMZ) with 4 consumer-grade NVIDIA RTX 3090 cards.

-\textbf{Finetuning}: We execute 3 runs (seeds) per task (reporting the average) for 5/10/20 epochs with learning rate 5e-5/1e-5/5e-5 and batch size 256/128/128 for xGQA, XVNLI, and MaRVL, respectively.
-We select the optimal checkpoint based on the English validation data (i.e., we do not use any target-language data for model selection), following the requirements of \textit{true} zero-shot cross-lingual transfer \cite{schmidt2022don}.
+\textbf{Fine-tuning}: We train 3 runs---reporting their average---and select the optimal checkpoint based only on the English validation data for \textit{true} zero-shot cross-lingual transfer \cite{schmidt2022don}.